kazurayam/HowFailureHandlingAffectsExceptions/README.md

     //button[@id='myButton']

 This XPath expression will select the button in the target page.
-The `<button id='myButton'>` keeps the `id` value unchanged before and after the DOM operation by JavaScript.
-Therefor the same xpath applies.
+The `<button id='myButton'>` keeps the `id` value unchanged before and after the DOM modification by JavaScript.
+Therefore the same xpath applies.

 ### Test Cases/TC1